Misenheimer, North Carolina: History

 In 1825, Matthias Tobias Barringer discovered gold nuggets along a section of Long Creek that ran through his farm.
 He found $8,000 worth of gold ($179,000 in 2020 dollars), and eventually the country's first gold vein in quartz.
 Newspapers in 24 states reported the find, and North Carolina's gold rush began.
 Meanwhile, Barringer was sued because of uncertainty over whether he owned the land he mined; he won the case in the 1880s.
 By 1888, new owners were working the mine and they moved Long Creek.
 In 1903, the Whitney Company, which was also working on damming the Yadkin River, bought the mine.
 Workers removed six tons of ore worth $20,000 per ton ($640,000 in 2020) and much more was still available.
 The gold financed the Yadkin River project.
 However, on August 11, 1904, a flood caused the deaths of eight men in the mine, and it eventually shut down, not to reopen until 1998.

+In the late 1800s Misenheimer was a stop called Gladstone on a railroad spur that served a nearby early tourist destination, Misenheimer Springs.

-Incorporation resulted June 26, 2003 from a bill passed by the North Carolina General Assembly.
+Incorporation resulted June 26, 2003, from a bill passed by the North Carolina General Assembly.
 A major reason for the action was the planned widening of U.S. 52 and N.C.
 49, expected to bring growth to the area.
 One of the first actions taken by the interim board was to block heavy industry such as re-opening the former Barringer gold mine by Joe Carter, who owned about 250 acres, or about a fourth of the village land, but did not live in the community.
 Carter had been working to restart the mine since 1998, and county commissioners stopped his plan for a quarry after residents protested, but Peter Edquist, a leader of the incorporation effort and the first mayor, denied that the mine was the reason for incorporation.